Heroin Dependency & Addiction Treatment

-The majority of heroin on the market in the United States is imported from overseas and is an impure drug.
-Dealers often cut heroin with dangerous substances such as fentanyl, which is between 50 and 100 times more potent than morphine.
+The majority of heroin on the market in the United States is imported from overseas and is often impure.
+Dealers cut heroin with dangerous substances such as fentanyl, which can be 50-100 times more potent than morphine.
 In recent times, the increase in heroin overdoses has been significantly driven by the presence of fentanyl.

 A study on injection drug users in 2008-2009 found that 86 percent of participants had used opioid painkillers without medical reason before turning to heroin.
 (1)

-More than 80 percent of drug users entering treatment in the 1960s, began with heroin.
+More than 80 percent of drug users entering treatment in the 1960s, started with heroin.
 In contrast, today, approximately 80 percent of heroin users report misusing prescription opioids before using heroin.
-(2) Due to achieving effects similar to heroin, opioid pain medications such as OxyContin® and Vicodin® are largely cited as being gateway drugs to heroin addiction.
+(2) Due to achieving effects similar to heroin, opioid pain medications such as OxyContin® and Vicodin® are largely cited as being ‘gateway drugs’ to heroin addiction.

-Regardless of how an individual begins using heroin, The ANR Clinic is here to assist with our Heroin withdrawal treatment quickly and effectively, eliminating future cravings by resolving the root cause for opioid dependency in the brain.
+Regardless of how an individual begins using heroin, ANR Clinic is here to assist with our quick and effective heroin withdrawal treatment.
+Accelerated Neuro-Regulation (ANR) eliminates future cravings by resolving the root cause for opioid dependency in the brain.

-The neurons in our brains naturally release endorphins or “feel good” chemicals secreted throughout the central nervous system as a mechanism for pain relief.
-Endorphins also create a calming or sedating effect for the emotions and the nerves throughout the body.
-These neurons have built-in opiate receptors that respond to certain types of drugs, such as heroin.
+The neurons in our brains naturally release endorphins, or ‘feel good’ chemicals, secreted throughout the central nervous system as a mechanism for pain relief.
+Endorphins also create a calming or sedating effect for our emotions and nerves throughout the body.
+These neurons have built-in opiate receptors that respond to certain types of drugs, including heroin.

-An opioid abuse such as heroin lowers the body’s natural endorphin production levels while simultaneously increasing the number of receptors to bind with.
+Opioid abuse, such as with heroin, lowers the body’s natural endorphin production levels while simultaneously increasing the number of receptors to bind with.
 When the demand for endorphins is high, but the supply is low, symptoms of opioid dependency or addiction may begin to show.
-The individual using heroin will start attempting to manage a physiological need for the drug to avoid Heroin withdrawal symptoms.
+An individual using heroin now has to manage a physiological need for the drug to avoid heroin withdrawal symptoms.

-In short, no. The biophysical change in the brain’s endorphin-receptor system is not addressed in any other withdrawal treatment programs available.
-Accelerated Neuro-Regulation treats the root of the problem instead of simply managing symptoms associated with Heroin withdrawal syndrome.
+In short, no. The biophysical change in the brain’s endorphin-receptor system is not addressed in most other withdrawal treatment programs available.
+ANR however, treats the root of the problem instead of simply managing symptoms associated with heroin withdrawal syndrome.

-Many users will initially attempt a “natural heroin detox” from home, which is usually unsuccessful despite their best efforts.
-Detox from heroin in an inpatient facility, “Rapid Detox” for opioids, or any other withdrawal treatment does not address the underlying physical reason for your heroin dependency, which is simply an imbalance that needs to be and can be, resolved with ANR.
+Many users will initially attempt a heroin detox from home.
+This is usually unsuccessful despite their best efforts.
+Even detox in an inpatient facility, ‘Rapid Detox’ for opioids, and many other withdrawal treatments do not address the underlying physical reason for your heroin dependency.
+An opiate addict’s brain imbalance needs to be, and can be, resolved with ANR.

-You can beat heroin addiction without having to undergo the painful and uncomfortable experience of detox and heroin withdrawal symptoms.
+With ANR, heroin addiction can be cured without having to undergo the painful and uncomfortable experience of detox and heroin withdrawal symptoms.

 Heroin withdrawal treatment should be simple.
-At ANR, you can make an appointment, receive your treatment under sedation while being cared for by a team of trained and licensed medical professionals, and can resume your day-to-day life within about 30 hours.
+At the ANR clinic, you can make an appointment, receive your treatment under sedation while being cared for by a team of trained and licensed medical professionals, and resume your day-to-day life within about 30 hours.

 In less than one weekend at the ANR Clinic, you can change your entire future.
 We have found the missing link in opioid addiction treatment, restoring hope to those suffering from heroin addiction by rebalancing the brain’s endorphin-receptor mechanism.

-You can achieve a life free of heroin and break free of the cycle of addiction, without fear of relapse.
-Treatment at ANR allows you to continue living life on your terms the same week following your procedure, without missing out on time with family, your work obligations, or disrupting your day to day life.
+Achieve a life free of heroin and break free of the cycle of addiction, without fear of relapse.
+Treatment at ANR allows you to continue living life on your terms the same week of your procedure, without missing out on time with family, your work obligations, or disrupting your day to day life.